Rejection: A Loser's Guide

 Rejection hurts so acutely because we get addicted to the relationship, only to have it taken away from us.
 And after, just like a drug addiction, we go through withdrawal.

 We Aren't That Good at Dealing With Loss

-In general humans aren't good with dealing with loss.
+In general, humans aren't good at dealing with loss.
 We tend to view loss as much more significant than gain.
 Psychologist Daniel Kahneman received the Nobel Prize for his work in Prospect Theory.
 Prospect Theory describes how people make choices in situations where they have to decide between alternatives that involve risk.
 The model discusses how people realistically decide rather than evidencing how one should make the most optimal decision.
 Using empirical evidence as the base, the theory describes how individuals evaluate potential losses and gains.

 Individuals view the pain of losing $50 as much stronger than the joy of receiving $50.
 Thus, we tend to be loss averse and will be motivated to avoid risks that involve losing rather than take risks involved in the potential for gains.

 Now that we can give the scientific explanation of why rejection sucks and can sound smarter at cocktail parties, let us move on to explore how rejection impairs us not only in the moment but also in the long-term.